 What is the most memorable wine you have ever tasted?

-Three years ago I managed to taste about a half an ounce of Ducru Beaucaillou 2005, either that or Veuve Cliquot Grand Dame 2006 Rose.
+Years ago I managed to taste about a half an ounce of Ducru Beaucaillou 2005, either that or Veuve Clicquot Grand Dame 2006 Rose.
 I can’t choose, it’s like comparing apples to oranges.

 What do you drink on the weekend?

 Bubbles are a must!
 One bottle per weekend minimum.

 If you could only drink one style of wine for the rest of your life what would it be?

 What do you do when you aren’t at work?

 Covid has put a damper on my usual eating out and trying new breweries around Calgary.
 These days I work on my fitness at Orangetheory as much as I can.
 The staff here love to hear about my workouts 😉 My little doggy Gus requires an excessive amount of cuddles on the weekends too.
 I am also currently in the middle of the Napa Valley Wine Expert course.

 What would you buy if you won the lottery?